elGreato/savvy/README.md

 - Added pages to PHP project and converted them into php files.
 (Ali)
 - Added dynamic entries to the addModule.php file, such as error messages.
 (Kevin)
 - Added dynamic entries to the main.php file, such as modules list, edit or delete buttons.
 (Ali)
-- Created corresponding routes and added required methods to the ModuleController class.
+- Created corresponding routes and added the required methods to the ModuleController class.
 (Kevin)
-- Filled methods to read, add, update or delete Modules entries using business services in ModuleServiceImpl class.
+- Filled these methods with instructions which business services in ModuleServiceImpl to execute and which page to load.
 (Kevin)
 - Created ModuleValidator class that prevents users from entering invalid or malicous data when creating or editing a module.
 (Kevin)

 ### Step 8 : Comementing frontend (Ali)